Speykious/nativefiledialog-extended/README.md

 - Support for setting a default file name (e.g. `Untitled.c`)
 - Consistent UTF-8 support on all platforms
 - Native character set (UTF-16 `wchar_t`) support on Windows
-- Initialization and de-initialization of platform library (e.g. COM (Windows) / GTK (Linux)) decoupled from dialog functions, so applications can choose when to initialize/de-initialize
+- Initialization and de-initialization of platform library (e.g. COM (Windows) / GTK (Linux GTK) / D-Bus (Linux portal)) decoupled from dialog functions, so applications can choose when to initialize/de-initialize
 - Multiple file selection support (for file open dialog)
 - Support for Vista's modern `IFileDialog` on Windows
 - No third party dependencies